aa6/nodejs_fuse_tests/fuse-loopback-readwrite.md

 #### init(cb)
 Called prior to all other functions on filesystem initialization.
 It is called only one time per each mount and always accepts only one input argument.

+Parameters:
-@param `cb` Callback to call after the function done it's work.
+`cb` Callback to call after the function done it's work.

 #### readdir(path, cb)